zaqifathis/BIMserver-doc/Get-Started-Quick-Guide.md

 8. Click the Stop button to stop the BIMserver.

+9. For BIMserver before 1.5:
-9. Download the latest open source BIMserver client, i.e. bimvie-[version].jar from [here](https://github.com/opensourceBIM/bimvie.ws/releases).
+- Download the latest open source BIMserver client, i.e. bimvie-[version].jar from [here](https://github.com/opensourceBIM/bimvie.ws/releases).

-10. Copy the bimvie-[version].jar file into the plugins subfolder under the bimserver-[version] folder
+- Copy the bimvie-[version].jar file into the plugins subfolder under the bimserver-[version] folder

-11. Click the Start button to restart BIMserver.
-Once the BIMserver has restarted, click Launch Browser
+- Click the Start button to restart BIMserver.
+Once the BIMserver has restarted, click Launch Browser (in BIMserver 1.5 you are given the option to download bimvie.ws and ifcopenshell plugins during setup / step 10)

 **If the above steps are followed correctly, you should have BIMserver launched successfully on a browser.** If failed, restart BIMserver with another port number, e.g. http://localhost:8082

-The first time BIMserver is launched, you will need to set up the administration login.
+10. The first time BIMserver is launched, you will need to set up the administration login.

 **Third party GUI:**